dwrobel/flatcam/README.md

 15.01.2020

-- added key shortcuts and toolbar icons for the new tools: Align Object Tool (ALT+A) and Extract Drills (ALT+I)
+- added key shortcuts and toolbar icons for the new tools: Align Object Tool (Alt+A) and Extract Drills (Alt+I)
-- added new functionality (key shortcut SHIFT+J) to locate the corners of the bounding box (and center) in a selected object
+- added new functionality (key shortcut Shift+J) to locate the corners of the bounding box (and center) in a selected object
 - modified the NCC Tool GUI to prepare for accepting a tool from a tool database
 - started to modify the Paint Tool to be similar to NCC Tool and to accept a tool from a database
 - work in Paint Tool GUI functionality